RGS-AI/Neural_Style_Transfer_ESR_RMS/README.md

 ***

-**⚠️ Notes**
+**⚠️ Notes**<br>

 • Ensure content and style images are of compatible sizes.
-The script resizes them automatically to 512x512 before NST.
+The script resizes them automatically to 512x512 before NST<br>
-• Real-ESRGAN uses the RRDB-based ESRGAN model for super-resolution.
+• Real-ESRGAN uses the RRDB-based ESRGAN model for super-resolution<br>
 • PyTorch CPU-only execution can be slower.
-GPU acceleration requires CUDA (not available on macOS by default).
+GPU acceleration requires CUDA (not available on macOS by default)<br>

 ***

-**📘 References**
+**📘 References**<br>

-• Neural Style Transfer — PyTorch Tutorial
+• Neural Style Transfer — PyTorch Tutorial<br>
 • Real-ESRGAN Repository

 ***